-Organization

-Headwaters Health Foundation of Western Montana is a tax-exempt organization described in Section 501(c)(3) of the Internal Revenue Code (the "Code") and classified as a private foundation under Section 509(a) of the Code.
-The Foundation promotes health and wellness to Western Montanans, with a vision to positively transform the overall health of the population.
+Organization - Headwaters Health Foundation of Western Montana is a tax-exempt organization described in Section 501(c)(3) of the Internal Revenue Code (the "Code") and classified as a private foundation under Section 509(a) of the Code.
+Headwaters Health Foundation of Western Montana promotes health and wellness to Western Montanans, with a vision to positively transform the overall health of the population.
 The Foundation was formed on January 11, 2016.